4 P12

 I think they had fun together, enjoying a range of interaction.

 From a quantitative viewpoint Jesus spent a lot of time with his Father.
-For example, it was characteristic of Jesus to be alone with his Father, especially during the night (Lk.5:16; 6:12).
+For example, it was characteristic of Jesus to be alone with his Father, especially during the night (Lk 5:16; 6:12).
 Have you ever wondered what they talked about during all that time?
 I can't fully imagine.
 Was it all "business"?
-We know the Father has affection for his Son (Jn.5:20), so I wonder if they laughed together -- especially about our foolish ways (cf. Ps.2:4).
+We know the Father has affection for his Son (Jn 5:20), so I wonder if they laughed together--especially about our foolish ways (cf. Ps 2:4).
 I don't want to anthropomorphize God, but I think they had fun together, enjoying a range of interaction.

 In those times Jesus both shared his self with his Father as well as received from his Father.
 The fact that Jesus received from his Father is no surprise; but what he received may be a source of tension for those wanting to do relationship their way, or it could be an issue for anyone with a bias, for example, from their past experience with parental dominance or a child's overdependence.
-Jesus said: "the Father loves [Gk. phileo, affectionate love] the Son and shows him all he does" (Jn.5:20); that his Father is his model and he follows his Father's lead (Jn.5:19); that the Father taught him everything (Jn.8:28); that the Father validates the Son and corroborates his work (Jn.5:31,36-37; 8:17-18); that the Father is always with him (Jn.8:16,29; 16:32); that "all that belongs to the Father is mine" (Jn.16:15).
+Jesus said: "the Father loves [Gk. phileo, affectionate love] the Son and shows him all he does" (Jn 5:20); that his Father is his model and he follows his Father's lead (Jn 5:19); that the Father taught him everything (Jn 8:28); that the Father validates the Son and corroborates his work (Jn 5:31,36-37; 8:17-18); that the Father is always with him (Jn 8:16,29; 16:32); that "all that belongs to the Father is mine" (Jn 16:15).
 The Father is not detached, passive or unresponsive; the transcendent God is a directly hands-on God.
 Because the Father loves (agape, sacrificial love and phileo, affectionate love) his children, this is the relational outcome of intimate involvement with him.
 Of course, for those mentioned above, this may be more intimacy than they want or too much to trust him in.

 By the way, did you know that the Father loves the Son with affectionate love (phileo)?
 This is important to grasp about God because our perceptions of him don't always include his warmth.
 Yet, a vital relationship with our Father requires the intimate experience of his tender affection.
 That's part of the relational work we're seeing between the Father and Jesus.
 To receive from the Father also involves the willingness to learn (Gk. didasko) from him, which inherently includes increasing our understanding of the Father by learning and assimilating, not merely for information but for shaping the will of his child.
 This is not mind control to constrain the person but heart merger of the common taken to the higher level of the Uncommon (holy).
 The relational outcome is that he keeps drawing us closer to himself.
 We cannot be intimate with God without being involved with the Holy and the Eternal.
 Relationship with God without this involvement is more illusion than reality.
 God doesn't do relationships by the common and temporal.

-Jesus always had heart merger with his Father.
-So, the Son "knows him" (Jn.8:55, Gk. oida), that is, intuitively knows, not by learning (Gk. ginosko) as we have to but because of intimate relational knowledge as his Son.
-In his response to his Father, Jesus wants all of us to learn that he loves (agape) the Father; so he willingly obeys what his Father commands (Jn.14:31).
-Obedience is also warranted since the Father is greater (relationally, not ontologically) than he (Jn.14:28) and, thus, justifies deferring to the Father'sis includes what to say and how to share himself (Jn.12:49).
-His sole purpose for making himself vulnerable in the flesh was to reveal the Father (Jn.17:6) -- so that we can have intimate relationship with him (Jn.17:2-3) -- and to do what was necessary to establish this relationship (Jn.12:27-28) despite his personal sacrifice (Mt.26:38-39; 27:46).
-This quantitative relational work reflected Jesus' intimate response not to pursue his own desires (Jn.5:30) but to please his Father (Jn.8:29).
+us to learn that he loves (agape) the Father; so he willingly obeys what his Father commands (Jn 14:31).
+Obedience is also warranted since the Father is greater (relationally, not ontologically) than he (Jn 14:28) and, thus, justifies deferring to the Father's will--plus it leads to eternal life (Jn 12:50).
+This includes what to say and how to share himself (Jn 12:49).
+His sole purpose for making himself vulnerable in the flesh was to reveal the Father (Jn.17:6)--so that we can have intimate relationship with him (Jn 17:2-3)--and to do what was necessary to establish this relationship (Jn 12:27-28) despite his personal sacrifice (Mt 26:38-39; 27:46).
+This quantitative relational work reflected Jesus' intimate response not to pursue his own desires (Jn.5:30) but to please his Father (Jn 8:29).

 The above quantity is always guided and controlled by specific qualitative aspects which determine the extent of relational interaction possible with God.
 This quality is necessary to experience ongoing relational outcomes of intimacy and growth in the relationship.

-The first qualitative aspect involves what Jesus said the Father seeks from those deeply involved with him: "spirit and truth" (Jn.4:23,24).
+The first qualitative aspect involves what Jesus said the Father seeks from those deeply involved with him: "spirit and truth" (Jn 4:23,24).
 From our previous discussion this is interpreted as "heart and honesty."
 God's glory as the God of heart can only properly be expressed and revealed in the relational context of intimate relationship.
 That's what Jesus did in the incarnation.
-What he revealed to us was the Father (Jn.17:6,26).
-Yet, he revealed more than information about the Father but also his experiential presence because they were united as one (Jn.10:38; 14:20; 17:21-22).
-Bonded together such that: if we see Jesus, we see the Father (Jn.14:9), if you know one you know the other (Lk.10:22); Jesus describes their intimate bond as "the Father living in me" (Jn.14:10), "living" (Gk. meno) is the same word we discussed in John 8:31-36 and its relational meaning.
+What he revealed to us was the Father (Jn 17:6,26).
+Yet, he revealed more than information about the Father but also his experiential presence because they were united as one (Jn 10:38; 14:20; 17:21-22).
+Bonded together such that: if we see Jesus, we see the Father (Jn 14:9), if you know one you know the other (Lk 10:22); Jesus describes their intimate bond as "the Father living in me" (Jn 14:10), "living" (Gk. meno) is the same word we discussed in John 8:31-36 and its relational meaning.

 Their intimate bond is both ontological and relational.
 We can only understand the relational bond of their hearts intimately connected.
 Because Jesus openly revealed to us his relational bond with his Father, we know what it is and how it functions.
-Furthermore, that same relational bond on the heart level is also ours to have and experience: relationally bonded to each other (Jn.14:20; 17:21); their intimate love relationship extended to those who conform to his likeness (Jn.14:21); loved by the Father just as he loves (agape) Jesus (Jn.17:23,26), which also includes being loved affectionately (phileo, Jn.16:27), the same as the Son (Jn.5:20).
+Furthermore, that same relational bond on the heart level is also ours to have and experience: relationally bonded to each other (Jn 14:20; 17:21); their intimate love relationship extended to those who conform to his likeness (Jn 14:21); loved by the Father just as he loves (agape) Jesus (Jn 17:23,26), which also includes being loved affectionately (phileo, Jn 16:27), the same as the Son (Jn 5:20).

 The qualitative presence of our heart vulnerably extended to the Father opens the way to . . . experience him as Jesus does.

-The qualitative presence of our heart vulnerably extended to the Father opens the way to this relational outcome -- to experience him as Jesus does.
+The qualitative presence of our heart vulnerably extended to the Father opens the way to this relational outcome--to experience him as Jesus does.
 The potential for these outcomes in our ongoing experience of God is not determined by the limits of our heart but by the unlimited, eternal heart of God.
 At the same time, the quality of our heart also demands honesty.
 Without it our heart is not vulnerably extended to God.

 Honesty of the heart is not a matter we normally think about for Jesus.
 Yet, it's a quality present in his intimacy with his Father.
 Honesty is an interesting quality.
 On the one hand, we are either honest or dishonest; there is no in-between where we can be partially dishonest and still be honest.
 Honesty, on the other hand, can have degrees; we simply may not, for example, express everything.
 Jesus was not dishonest when he did not share all his feelings with some of the Jews, or when he talked in parables so others couldn't understand.
-As we've been discussing, he seemed very honest with his disciples in what he shared -- though I suspect he didn't express all his frustration and disappointment.
+As we've been discussing, he seemed very honest with his disciples in what he shared--though I suspect he didn't express all his frustration and disappointment.

-Honesty, however, in his relationship with his Father is the next level of relationship -- the ultimate level.
+Honesty, however, in his relationship with his Father is the next level of relationship--the ultimate level.
 We don't know all he shared in those evening interactions with his Father; yet we can readily assume he shared everything with total honesty.
 I say this because the key here is the relational issue of intimacy.
 We know that Jesus experienced a lot of rejection.
 We can't look at this merely as information because these are the relational consequences Jesus let himself be affected by in being vulnerably present.
 We have to look at this relationally, then we will understand his experience of hurt in certain relationships, particularly with his disciples.
 He must have shared a lot of that with his Father.

 As the Son, Jesus showed us how much our Father wants to hold our heart in his hand.